-3. Security vulnerabilities and Security issues and vulnerabilities left unaddressed may escalate incidents impacting remote into larger and more destructive incidents.
-For example, a single workers are not identified and compromised remote worker's device could potentially be used as mitigated promptly. a point to launch attacks on other parts of the Province's network.
-4. Employees do not receive regular training on and awareness of remote work risks and mitigation practices.
+Security issues and vulnerabilities left unaddressed may escalate into larger and more destructive incidents.
+For example, a single compromised remote worker's device could potentially be used as a point to launch attacks on other parts of the Province's network.

 Without adequate training regarding the security risks of working remotely, employees are more likely to fall victim to phishing attacks, malware, and other cyber threats.
 Remote workers may also be more susceptible to tactics that manipulate them into revealing sensitive information or performing actions that compromise security-things that could be addressed by a proper employee training and security awareness program.